 Kerry J Miller, BABCP Accredited Cognitive Behavioural Psychotherapist

-My approach to CBT is integrative, which means I draw from a number of evidenced treatment models, specifically the third wave approaches including Acceptance and Commitment Therapy (ACT), Compassion Focused Therapy (CFT) and mindfulness.
+My approach is integrative, which means I draw from a number of evidenced treatment models, specifically the third wave approaches including Acceptance and Commitment Therapy (ACT), Compassion Focused Therapy (CFT) and mindfulness.
 I also offer psychological coaching for work related issues.

 Training, qualifications & experience

 I am a BABCP accredited CBT psychotherapist, a qualified Psychological Wellbeing Practitioner and an NMC Registered Mental Health Nurse.
 As such I am committed to continuing professional development and keep up-to-date with current research and developments in the field of psychology and well-being.